 Some examples of tactics are blogs, ads, websites, brochures, email marketing….
 The list is virtually limitless.

-Finally, you’ll want to identify how you will measure the success of the plan and then evaluate your success regularly so that you know when to pivot.
+The last component of your marketing plan may be one of the most important.
+It answers the question, “Is the plan resulting in success?”
+That’s why you’ll want to identify how you will measure the success of the plan.
+You’ll want to evaluate your success regularly so that you know if or when to pivot.